omarjpeg/live-tweet-sentiment/README.md

 ```

 ## Motivation
-This was a internship application project that I built upon and improved as much as I could in my free time as student, testing it multiple times with a lot of use cases and ironing out it's bugs.
+This was a internship application project that I built upon and improved as much as I could in my free time as a student, testing it multiple times with a lot of use cases and ironing out it's bugs.
 I hope you find it useful!
 Maybe even build upon it and use a better model with it. =)

 ### Known issues